flutter/website/src/docs/release/breaking-changes/mock-platform-channels.md

 ## Summary

 The following methods have been replaced by APIs in the `flutter_test` package: `BinaryMessenger.checkMessageHandler`, `BinaryMessenger.setMockMessageHandler`, `BinaryMessenger.checkMockMessageHandler`, `BasicMessageChannel.setMockMessageHandler`, `MethodChannel.checkMethodCallHandler`, `MethodChannel.setMockMethodCallHandler`, and `MethodChannel.checkMockMethodCallHandler`.
+The `onPlatformMessage` callback is no longer used by the Flutter framework.

 ## Context